 It’s all about the updates.
 You can schedule a few months in advance, so make a point of doing this.
 You can cover a lot more if you spread out your work and set it to emerge at various times; just look at your insights to get an idea of when people are online, and match to those times as well as you are able to.

 You will definitely want one of these.
 Right in front of your background image, there are three buttons.
 The one on the left (which is actually in the middle of your background) is a variable.
 Pull down on it and choose what you want to showcase.
 Select Edit Call to Action and enter a link directly to buy your work.
 Be sure it is a link directly to your work on Amazon or Smashwords or wherever.
 That is, clear away the extraneous junk on the URL.
-For Amazon works, this is everything after the ISBN.
+So for Amazon works, this is everything after the ISBN.

 If you have nothing to currently sell, you can always upload a YouTube video and change the call to action to a call to watch a video on your site.
 There are other choices such as Call Now.
 So, use whatever works best for your needs.